Sturgeon to announce funding for £350m harbour expansion

 The First Minister will visit Aberdeen harbour on Monday to announce funding for the port's £350m expansion.

-Plans have been approved for the Bay of Nigg site which harbour chiefs say will significantly expand industrial capacity.
+Plans have been approved for the Bay of Nigg site, which harbour bosses say will significantly expand industrial capacity.

 The expansion, which will include facilities for cruise ships and North Sea decommissioning, has been in the planning stages for more than six years.